MLA Format: Everything You Need to Know Here

 Published October 31, 2011.
 Updated October 13, 2021.

 Welcome to an overview of “What is MLA Format?” in relation to paper formatting.
 You’ll find in-depth guidelines, examples, and visual samples to help you easily format your paper.
 This guide does not serve as a reference for MLA citation format.

 For help determining the proper structure for citing, refer to the other guides on EasyBib.com.
 Here is another informative site which may help with further understanding of MLA citation format.

-- Indent set-off quotations one inch from the left margin
+- Indent set-off or block quotations one half inch from the left margin.

 - Use any type of font that is easy to read, such as Times New Roman.
 Make sure that italics look different from the regular typeface.

 - Double space the entire research paper, even the Works Cited page.

 - Leave one space after periods and other punctuation marks, unless your instructor tells you to leave two spaces.

 These guidelines come from the MLA Style Center’s web page “Formatting a Research Paper.”